Home Chemistry Properties Bond Energy

 XA − XB = 0.208 √Δ + α

-Where XA and XB = electronegativity of A and B and α = arbitrary constant which is nearly zero for chemical elements other than carbon, nitrogen, oxygen, and fluorine, and helium.
+Where XA and XB = electronegativity of A and B and α = arbitrary constant which is nearly zero for chemical elements other than carbon, nitrogen, oxygen, fluorine, and helium.

 The quantity of heat required to produce one mole of atoms in the gaseous atomic state in the standard state is called the heat of atomization of the element It can be calculated from the spectrum measurement and some thermal data.